calmh/node-snmp-native/README.md

 node-snmp-native
 ================

-This is (going to be) a native SNMP library for Node.js.
+This is a native SNMP library for Node.js.
 The goal is to provide enough functionality to perform basic monitoring of network equipment.
 This
 includes: